hapax/hapax.github.io/_posts/2021-02-05-unitary-orbits.md

 that mirrors the corresponding unitary orbits.
 More precisely, if a point in $W_{d-1}$ is stabilised by $S_{\mu_1} \times
-\cdots \times S_{\mu_K}$, then the corresponding coset structure for the orbit is the partal flag variety
+\cdots \times S_{\mu_K}$, then the corresponding coset structure for the orbit is the partial flag variety

 $$
 \frac{\mathrm{U}(d)}{\mathrm{U}(\mu_1) \times \cdots \times \mathrm{U}(\mu_K)}.